← All Neighbourhood Guides

 Humber Valley Village's school story is one of its most consistent selling points for families.
 The public elementary school, Humber Valley Village Junior Middle School, is a TDSB school serving JK through Grade 8 with no grade gap.
 This means children attend one school continuously through all of elementary and middle school, avoiding the disruption of a mid-elementary transition that affects many other Etobicoke catchments where schools only go to Grade 6.
 For families with young children making long-term school-cycle decisions, this is a meaningful practical advantage.

 Secondary school assignment requires address-level verification.
-Historically, many Humber Valley Village addresses have been directed to Etobicoke Collegiate Institute at Bloor and Royal York, but TDSB boundary changes may affect future assignments.
-A redirection to Richview Collegiate Institute has been reported for some addresses effective September 1, 2026.
-Buyers with children approaching secondary school age should verify their specific address directly with the TDSB before purchasing.
+Beginning September 1, 2026, the Humber Valley Village JMS attendance area is directed to Richview Collegiate Institute for the Regular Program under an approved TDSB boundary change.
+Students already attending Etobicoke Collegiate Institute at the end of the 2025-26 school year may remain there until graduation.
+School assignments can still change, so buyers with children approaching secondary school age should verify the specific address with the TDSB before purchasing.
 Kingsway College School, a private co-educational school nearby in The Kingsway, is accessible for families who prefer independent education.
 The neighbourhood's child-friendly streets, ravine access, and strong community orientation make it a consistent destination for families upgrading from smaller homes in the surrounding Etobicoke area.

 Humber Valley Village Junior Middle School (TDSB)